Niemann breaks 36-hole record at Riviera but only leads by 2

 AP Golf Writer

-LOS ANGELES (AP) — Joaquin Niemann was playing so well and having so much fun doing it at Riviera that he didn’t want to stop.
-And then he picked up right where he left off Friday and shattered the 36-hole record in the Genesis Invitational.
+LOS ANGELES (AP) — Joaquin Niemann was playing so well and having so much fun in the opening round at Riviera that he didn’t want to stop playing.
+He returned Friday morning and nothing changed except his place in the record book.

-His opening-round 63 still fresh in his mind, Niemann hit 6-iron to 4 feet for eagle on the first hole, followed with a birdie and wound up with another 63.
+His opening-round 63 still fresh in his mind, Niemann started eagle-birdie and kept right on going until he had another 63 to shatter the 36-hole record in the Genesis Invitational.

+All it got him was a two-shot lead going into the weekend, with a quartet of major champions still in the mix and needing Niemann to ease off the gas.

 Niemann was at 16-under 126, which broke the previous record set about 20 minutes earlier by Cameron Young, a 24-year-old PGA Tour rookie who birdied his last four holes for a 62.
 Young was at 128, at least giving Niemann some company atop the leaderboard.